 My grandmother, may she rest in peace, smoked.
 A lot.
 Being a religious Jew the only time she didn’t smoke was on the Sabbath.
 She smoked from around the age of 16 until 91.
-She lived in England at that time and because the government increased taxes on cigarettes, she quit.
+She lived in England and because the government increased taxes on cigarettes, she quit.
 She died at age 93 of “old age”.
 It was really complications from pneumonia.
 We joked that quitting smoking killed her.
 My mother, on the other hand, wasn’t so lucky.
 She didn’t smoke nearly as much as her mother but died of lung cancer at age 78.
 Why?
 What makes one person with almost identical genetics die from lung cancer?
 What makes one person keep getting sick over and over?
-‘Why am I always sick’ is a question I often receive in my medical practice.
+I’m often asked, how does mind body healing work?
+How do we heal mind, body, and spirit?
+How do one get to optimal health?
 I want to try to help others understand the process.
 It isn’t necessarily because of exposure to a pathogen though.
 There are many reasons why there are people who don’t get sick at all and people who get sick often.
 There are physical, emotional, and even spiritual reasons that people have imbalances.

 Why am I Always Sick?

 The answer to this question is complex and not obvious.
 Illnesses arise out of imbalances in mind, body, or spirit.
 For many people there are physical reasons for their illnesses.
-As a Naturopathic Physician in Portland, Oregon, this is relatively easy to determine.
+As a Naturopathic Physician in Honolulu, Hawaii and the North Shore of Oahu, this is relatively easy to determine.
 We can point to patterns, exposures, and so forth.
 For example, some get sick because of a poor diet.
 Much research shows that people who eat high fat, high sugar meals are at greater risk of heart disease and diabetes.
 Poor diet definitely contributes to illnesses in many people.
 Other people though eat a terrible diet, live many years and don’t get sick.
 Why?

 Some people feel sick all of the time because of environmental exposures.
 Air quality in many cities can be poor.
 Even though it rains so much in Portland, we have high levels of toxic metals.
 Manganese, for example, can cause tremors in otherwise healthy people.
 This could be why some people keep getting sick over and over again.
 One summer, I saw a cluster of patients who all had tremor due to manganese exposure.
 There had been a leak at one of the local companies.
 Fortunately, the treatment was simple.